Students should complete this form if they have

 Students who have proactively taken a test for COVID-19 and are not symptomatic are not required to quarantine while waiting for test results.

-Students who are awaiting results of a test for COVID-19 due to being symptomatic, and their roommates/suitemates will remain in their units in quarantine status until test results are known.
-If the test result is positive, the roommate or suite mate’s quarantine would continue and the student who tested positive would move to isolation.
+Students who are awaiting results of a test for COVID-19 due to being symptomatic, along with their roommates/suitemates, are encouraged to remain in their units in quarantine until test results are known.
+If the test result is positive, the roommate or suitemate’s are encouraged to continue quarantine and the student who tested positive will be asked to move to isolation.

-In addition, students will need to remain in their units in quarantine status if through contact tracing they have been identified as being in close contact with another individual who has tested positive.
+In addition, students are encouraged to remain in their units in quarantine status if through contact tracing they have been identified as being in close contact with another individual who has tested positive.

 - Contactless meal delivery will be arranged through Dining Services.